-Dominic Angelella is a songwriter and musician from Baltimore, Maryland.
-He currently plays bass for Lucy Dacus, has toured with Natalie Prass and MewithoutYou, and has played on records by Kendrick Lamar, Juicy J, Hop Along, and more.
-He has released records with his projects Lithuania and Drgn King as well as music under his given name, and is currently working on a new solo LP.
+Dominic Angelella is a songwriter and musician born and raised in Baltimore, Maryland.
+He currently plays bass for Lucy Dacus, has toured with Natalie Prass and MewithoutYou, and has played on records by Kendrick Lamar, Juicy J, Mac Miller, Hop Along, and more.
+In addition to his resumé as a touring and recording musician he releases records under his own name, most recently Poison River, out now on Lame-O Records.

 (Photo Credit: Josh Pelta-Heller)